HTML has links - PDF has Authentication

 "Organization" means number of persons who have complied with the formal requirements for college recognition/registration.

-"Plagiarism" is defined as using others' original ideas in your written or spoken work without giving proper credit.
+"Plagiarism" is defined as using others' original ideas or artificial intelligence (AI) in your written, spoken, visual, or auditory work without giving proper credit.

 (a) Ideas include, but are not limited to: